Himangi-Malik/atm-sim-cpp/README.md

 Prerequisites
 1.C++ Compiler (MinGW , GNU C++ compiler etc.)
 2.An IDE to edit the code (Codeblocks , Eclipse etc.)

-How to run?
+How to run it successfully?
 Read the compilers documentation and run it using the terminal or command prompt.
          Lets take the example of GNU C++ compiler.
          Open your command prompt and locate the file.Then type in g++ <filename>.